-- a dog declared as dangerous by the Council (e.g. it has caused death or serious injury to a person or animal); or - a dog kept as a guard dog for the purpose of guarding non-residential properties or a dog trained to attack or bite a person or thing when attached to or worn by a person.
+- A dog declared as dangerous by the Council (e.g. it has caused death or serious injury to a person or animal) - A dog kept as a guard dog for the purpose of guarding non-residential properties or a dog trained to attack or bite a person or thing when attached to or worn by a person.